Attacks on Shi'ites create pivotal moment for Saudi state

-DAMMAM, Saudi Arabia, June 4 (Reuters) - When Sunni suicide bombers belonging to an Islamic State cell targeted mosques of Saudi Arabia’s minority Shi‘ite community last month, the government quickly pledged national unity across sectarian lines and offered compensation.
+DAMMAM, Saudi Arabia (Reuters) - When Sunni suicide bombers belonging to an Islamic State cell targeted mosques of Saudi Arabia’s minority Shi‘ite community last month, the government quickly pledged national unity across sectarian lines and offered compensation.

 The two blasts killed 25 people, stirring divisions in a kingdom dominated by the ruling Al Saud family and a majority Sunni population that makes up its support base and includes clerics from the strict Wahhabi school who often say Shi‘ites are not true Muslims.